opsi-org/shim-review/README.md

 Old shim hashes have been provided to microsoft
-Chain of trust disallows booting old GRUB2 builds affected by mentioned CVEs
+Chain of trust disallows booting old GRUB2 builds affected by mentioned CVEs SBAT Version has been incremented to prevent booting old version Shims

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: